Vogelbach homers to upper deck, Smith steals home and Mariners open homestand with a win

 The Mariners checked in with a pair of runs in the third inning to grab the game’s first lead, pushing their record to 18-11 in games they score first in.
 Seattle is winless since April 17, and 6-21 this season, when its opponent scratches across the opening run.

+“Mallex kind of had his little swagger back on the field,” Vogelbach said.
+“He’s having fun, he’s doing what Mallex does and makes Mallex so good, and credit to him.
+He’s worked his tail off the past few weeks and just continued to trust that it was going to get better.
+And, hopefully for the rest of the season it’s nothing but spectacular for him.”

+Smith scored on a Kyle Seager bloop single to left two batters later, and Seager pushed across another run on a Domingo Santana single, before Lynn ended the frame with back-to-back strikeouts.

-Mariners starter Tommy Milone (1-0, 3.38) worked a quick two outs in the third before Joey Gallo roped a single to right, and Logan Forsythe followed with a two-out RBI double that nearly cleared wall in left.
+Mariners starter Tommy Milone (1-0, 3.38), who made his season debut against the Rangers last week, worked a quick two outs in the third before Joey Gallo roped a single to right, and Logan Forsythe followed with a two-out RBI double that nearly cleared wall in left.
 Santana misplayed the bounce off the wall, and Gallo sped around to score from first to make it 2-1.

 Rookie second baseman Shed Long responded for the Mariners in the bottom half, knocking a one-out double to right, and scoring on Smith’s second consecutive single the following at-bat.
 Long has hit safely in all five games he’s played in since being recalled from Triple-A Tacoma on May 21, and three of the five hits he has recorded are doubles.